 Human Rights, Freedom of Expression

-Recognize that Freedom of expression and the media can be crucial tools for attaining all enlisted goals and the media can be a valuable partner in the fight against cybercrime and other cyber offences and risks.
+Recognize that Freedom of expression and the media can be crucial tools for attaining all enlisted goals and the media can be a valuable partner in the fight against cyber-attacks and other cyber offences and risks.
 Freedom of expression on the one hand can boost positive attitude and on the other help in exchanging relevant information and good practice.